sevidmusic/Rig/README.md

                             Defaults to current directory: ./

 --relative-path             The path to the file served by the Route,
-                            relative to the modules root directory.
+                            relative to the Module's root directory.

 --responds-to               The names of the Requests the Route will
                             respond to.